VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

 - Cortex may lose up to 12 hours of recent data on Ingestor failure - see [the corresponding docs](https://github.com/cortexproject/cortex/blob/fe56f1420099aa1bf1ce09316c186e05bddee879/docs/architecture.md#ingesters-failure-and-data-loss).
   VictoriaMetrics may lose only a few seconds of recent data, which isn't synced to persistent storage yet.
   See [this article for details](https://medium.com/@valyala/wal-usage-looks-broken-in-modern-time-series-databases-b62a627ab704).
 - Cortex is usually slower and requires more CPU and RAM than VictoriaMetrics.
-See [this talk from Adidas at PromCon 2019](https://promcon.io/2019-munich/talks/remote-write-storage-wars/) and [other case studies](https://github.com/VictoriaMetrics/VictoriaMetrics/wiki/CaseStudies).
+See [this talk from adidas at PromCon 2019](https://promcon.io/2019-munich/talks/remote-write-storage-wars/) and [other case studies](https://github.com/VictoriaMetrics/VictoriaMetrics/wiki/CaseStudies).
 - VictoriaMetrics accepts data in multiple popular data ingestion protocols additionally to Prometheus remote_write protocol - InfluxDB, OpenTSDB, Graphite, CSV, JSON, native binary.
   See [these docs](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/README.md#how-to-import-time-series-data) for details.